aerogear/aerogear-unifiedpush-server/website/docs/configuring_clients.md

   * Android Studio
   * Google Firebase Account
   * Android Emulator or device with Google Play Services
-  * Unified Push with a Android Variant Configured
+  * Unified Push with an Android Variant Configured

 ### Overview
 Unified Push makes use of Google's Firebase Cloud Messaging service (FCM).
 Before you can use push messages with Android you will need to create a Firebase project.
 Android Studio can guide you through this process.
 Once you have your Firebase project set up, you can enable Firebase in your Android application.
 Like before, Android Studio has tools to facilitate this.
 These steps are covered in the section *Firebase Configuration with Android Studio*.